Computing all identifiable functions of parameters for ODE models: Examples

-Now we will consider model~\eqref{eq:chem_main} in the context of \textbf{multi-experiment setup} in which one is allowed to perform several experiments with the same $k_1, k_2, \varepsilon_B$ but different initial concentrations and $\varepsilon_A, \varepsilon_C$.
-We will show that in this setup the ambiguity can be resolved by one extra experiment.
-The first part of Theorem~\ref{thm:me} implies that the field of multi-experiment identifiable functions is generated by the coefficients of $\bar{p}$, so it is equal to
+Now we will consider model~\eqref{eq:chem_main} in the \textbf{multi-experiment setup} in which one is allowed to perform several experiments with the same $k_1, k_2, \varepsilon_B$ but different initial concentrations and $\varepsilon_A, \varepsilon_C$.
+We will show that, in this setup, the ambiguity can be resolved by one extra experiment.
+The first part of Theorem~\ref{thm:me} implies that the field of ME-identifiable functions is generated by the coefficients of $\bar{p}$, so it equals

 Therefore, \emph{all} the parameters can be identified from several experiments.
-Now we will use the bound from Theorem~\ref{thm:me} to find the number of experiments sufficient to make all the parameter identifiable.
-In the notation of the theorem, for $i=1$, we can take
+Now we use the bound from Theorem~\ref{thm:me} to find the number of experiments sufficient to make all the parameter identifiable.
+In the notation of the theorem, for $i=1$, we take

 and so $s_1=3$.
 A calculation in {\sc Maple} shows that